mattmakai/fullstackpython.com/source/content/pages/05-data/05-postgresql.markdown

   to improve database performance.

-* This article on [performance tuning PostgreSQL](http://www.geekytidbits.com/performance-tuning-postgres/) covers how to find slow queries, tune indexes and modify your queries to run faster.
+* This article on [performance tuning PostgreSQL](http://www.geekytidbits.com/performance-tuning-postgres/) shows how to find slow queries, tune indexes and modify your queries to run faster.

 * [What PostgreSQL tells you about its performance](http://okigiveup.net/what-postgresql-tells-you-about-its-performance/)